Want more relevant content? Let us know what year you will graduate high school.

 When should I retake the SAT?

 Depending on how you scored your first time around, you may not need to!
 Compare your score to the score range of the schools you are considering.
+Remember, the answer to what’s a good SAT score is a score that helps you achieve your academic goals.
 If your score meets or exceeds their average score, there’s no need to retake the test.
-If it’s below their average or the College and Career Readiness Benchmarks, you may want to retake the SAT.
+If it’s below their average, or the College and Career Readiness Benchmarks, you may want to retake the SAT.

 We recommend students take the SAT at least once in the fall of your junior year.
 This way you have time to study and improve before retaking the test in the spring of junior year, if you need to.
 Starting earlier will help you avoid having to test during fall of senior year, when there are so many other things to worry about.